Hydeon-git/CapibaraEngine/README.md

 - Drag & Drop functionallity.
 - .fbx Objects can be loaded and be visible in the engine.
 - 3 different .fbx models included in the engine (/Assets folder).
+- BakerHouse is automatically loaded at the start.